Karaite Korner Newsletter #323

 international team crisscrossed the Land of Israel searching for Aviv

-the border of Lebanon in the north and from the Jordan Valley in the
+Lebanon in the north and from the Jordan Valley

 east to the Coastal Plain in the west.
 Most of the barley we found,